Verified By: Dr. Rakesh Rai (American Society of Transplant Fellowship, MD, FRCS, CCST) |Updated On March 12, 2021

 - Surgery to remove the tumour – A surgery is performed to remove the tumour and a small portion of healthy liver tissue surrounding the tumour.
 Over a period of time, the remaining healthy tissue will grow again and replace the missing part.

 - Liver Transplant – A liver transplant involves replacing the entire diseased liver or the diseased portion with a healthy liver from a suitable donor.
 A transplant can only be done if cancer has not spread to other organs.
-Medicines are given to prevent the rejection of donor organ after the transplant.
+Medicines (Immunosuppressants) are given to prevent the rejection of donor organ after the transplant.

-Ablation is performed using local anesthesia which numbs the area to prevent you from feeling any pain.
+Ablation is performed using local anaesthesia which numbs the area to prevent you from feeling any pain.
 Ablation can help people who are not candidates for surgery or a liver transplant.
 It includes the following: